laithadi/shipment-embedding-similarity-search/README_RUN_CODE.md

 Feel free to refer to each README based on your purpose: whether you want to run the code or understand the rationale behind it!

-# Take Home Coding Challenge - DataGPT

-Hello DataGPT Team,

-My name is **Laith Adi**, and I am a Machine Learning Engineer and a soon-to-be PhD student.
-I am incredibly excited to be interviewing for your company and contributing to the development of your innovative product.
-The opportunity to engage with DataGPT's mission and explore this challenge has been both exciting and rewarding.

-This is my submission for the **Take Home Coding Challenge**.
-In this README, I will:
-- Provide instructions for running the code and interpreting the results.
-- Outline my thought process as I approached the challenge.
-- Discuss the implementation details.
-- Highlight potential alternative approaches and their trade-offs.

-Thank you for this opportunity, and I look forward to hearing your feedback!

-Best regards,
-Laith Adi

 ## How to Run the Code and Interpret the Results

 ### Project Structure